anovos/anovos-docs/docs/api/drift_stability/stability.md

 <dd>Takes input in dictionary format with keys being the metric name - "mean","stdev","kurtosis"
 and value being the weightage of the metric (between 0 and 1).
 Sum of all weightages must be 1.
 (Default value = {"mean": 0.5, "stddev": 0.3, "kurtosis": 0.2})</dd>
+<dt><strong><code>binary_cols</code></strong></dt>
+<dd>List of numerical columns to be treated as binary columns e.g., ["col1","col2"].
+Alternatively, columns can be specified in a string format, where different column names are separated by pipe delimiter “|”.
+For the specified binary columns, only the mean value will be used as the statistical metric (standard deviation and kurtosis will be skipped).
+In addition, standard deviation will be used to measure the stability of mean instead of CV.
+(Default value = [])</dd>
 <dt><strong><code>existing_metric_path</code></strong></dt>
 <dd>This argument is path for referring pre-existing metrics of historical datasets and is
 of schema [idx, attribute, mean, stdev, kurtosis].